bit6/bit6-ios-sdk/_posts/2014-03-13-messaging-groups.md

 ```

 A `Bit6ConversationsChangedNotification` with change key `Bit6UpdatedKey` will be sent.
 See "Listen to Changes" in [Conversations](#messaging-conversations).

+__Note.__ If you want to set the title for a group the use of Bit6GroupMetadataTitleKey is recomended

 ###Invite members to a Group